emard/esp32ecp5/README.md

     [x] optimize send_bit, n-1 bits in loop and last bit outside of loop [x] while read flash until same content as file, with retry [x] more progress for flashing
+    [ ] put fpga/flash should report when bitstream fails to start